General

 Security

-• Health organisations must regularly assess their conformance with the Health Information Security Framework and ensure that all new digital services are conformant using guidance such as the Government Chief Digital Office Cloud Risk Assessment framework.
+• Health organisations must regularly assess their conformance with the Health Information Security Framework and follow the guidance on risks assessment for public cloud services.

 • Digital services should be regularly independently security-tested in a time frame proportionate to their criticality and the type of data they process, and evidence provided that any deficiencies or vulnerabilities identified have been rectified.